 Second hand sales are a fabulous resource for parents.
-They offer clothes, kid equipment (like strollers and baby carriers), and toys that are lightly used for a fraction of their original cost.
-Over 25 years of parenting, almost all my kids’ clothes have come from consignment shops.
+They offer clothes, kid equipment (like cribs, strollers and baby carriers), kids’ books and toys that are lightly used for a fraction of their original cost.
+Over 29 years of parenting, almost all my kids’ clothes have come from consignment shops.
 I like them not just for the cost savings, but because it’s better for the environment, more efficient for me, and helps me be a more relaxed parent.
-Are you ready to learn more?

 Why buy used?

 Here’s what I bought in June 2022 at at a local consignment shop (Small Threads in Redmond): a dress shirt, three polos, three t-shirts, two pairs of shorts, and a pair of pants for $72.56.
 (Disclaimer – my 11 year old chose the pug t-shirt, not me!
 But it was cheap enough that I could say yes to his whim.)
 They’re all used, of course, but in fine shape.

 Brands I saw at the shop included: Abercrombie Kids, Gap, Old Navy, Gymboree, Oshkosh, Carter’s, Eddie Bauer, Lands’ End Janie & Jack, Tommy Hilfiger, Calvin Klein.
 At my local consignment shops, the prices are typically $3.00 – 10.00 per item for children’s pants and shirts.
 Cost savings is similar on coats, shoes, toys, and more.
 (At thrift stores, the cost might range $2 – 5.)